flugelg/phase_1_project/README.md

 FoodLette is a webpage that will give you 2 random recipes containing the food your search.

+## Prerequisites

+To use FoodLette you must have an app key for the Adamam recipe search API.

+## How To Get APP_KEY

+Visit https://www.edamam.com/, create an account and signup for the recipe search API.

 ## How To Use

 1. Input foor you wish to search in search bar.